srujal0610/Function-app-deploy-azure/README.md

 # Function-app-deploy-azure

-Node project to deploy using function app in azure
+Node project to deploy in azure function